sunlightlabs/sunlightlabs/guides/welcome.md

 ## Version Control

 We use [Git](http://git-scm.com) for source code management and pushes to production.
 You should become proficient in Git if you're not already.
-Please visit our [Sunlight Labs GitHub account](https://github.com/sunlightlabs) for public and some private (likely soon-to-be-public) projects.
+Please visit the [Sunlight Labs GitHub account](https://github.com/sunlightlabs).

 ## Supplies

 Supplies are in the supply room.
 It is primarily a free-for-all in there.
-Have at it if you need pens, paper, etc. If you can't find what you are looking for, contact Alex.
+Have at it if you need pens, paper, etc. If you can't find what you are looking for, contact Scott.
 Also, please feel free to take initiative and clean out junk if you think it is piling up.

-## Overall Team Atmosphere

-We're a team, so if one person's got a problem, it is everybody's problem. // TODO